gapotchenko/deno-cgi/README.md

 ### Streaming mode

 For long-running scripts or continuous output, you can enable streaming mode.
-In this mode, response chunks are sent to the client as soon as they are produced by the CGI program.

 The streaming mode allows to stream a CGI command response in chunks as soon as they arrive.
 To accomplish that, the options object should be passed to